 Interpretation of results.
 In writing the Discussion, researchers should focus on interpreting the results in light of the research questions.
 In particular, Calfee and Valencia (2007) advised new authors to be aware of tendencies to overinterpret their data.
-Taking into account sample size and composition, effect size, limitations of measurement, and other specific considerations of the study is important to avoid extrapolating beyond the data.
+Taking into account sample size and composition, effect size, limitations of measurement, and other specific considerations of study are important to avoid extrapolating beyond data.